-What is the best wireless mechanical keyboard?
-Using a wireless mechanical keyboard is a great way to cut the cord while embracing the benefits of clicky or linear switches – they’re not only super satisfying to use, but their sturdy design means that they last a lot longer than standard keyboards.
-The wireless models get you all of those benefits in addition to not having to worry about cable management.
+Using the best wireless mechanical keyboard is a great way to cut the cord while embracing the benefits of clicky or linear switches – they’re not only super satisfying to use, but their sturdy design means they last longer than standard keyboards.
+The wireless models give you all those benefits without worrying about cable management.

 It’s pretty difficult to tell the difference between the best gaming keyboard and its cordless counterparts aside from the lack of wire.
 Not only does help you manage cables at your gaming desk without compromise, but you might even be able to save a USB port if your dongle supports multiple wireless peripherals from the same brand and the setup comes with fewer caveats than you’d expect.